larb-publishing-course/larb-publishing-course.github.io/source/index.html.markdown

 ---
-title: The LARB USC Publishing Course
+title: The LARB USC Publishing Workshop
 subtitle: An Incubator for the Future of Publishing
 layout: sections
 links: